Leadership and mentoring

 This programme helps empower Pasifika students to do well in their academic study.
 Mentors offer their free time to provide support, academic guidance and be a friend to other students.
 The role requires one hour a week/fortnight, for a year.
-These roles are Wellington Plus and VILP approved (for international students only).
+These roles are Wellington Plus and WILP approved (for international students only).

 Pacific Island Law Mentoring Programme

 This programme supports all Pacific Island students studying Law by providing additional tutorials, mentoring support and study skills sessions.
 Being a mentor involves meeting with one or two students on a casual basis, usually once a week for an hour.
 Mentors are recruited at the beginning of each trimester.
-These roles are approved for Wellington Plus and VILP.
+These roles are approved for Wellington Plus and WILP.

 Māori Law Mentoring Programme

 This programme supports all Māori students studying Law by providing additional tutorials, mentoring support, and study skills sessions.
 Being a mentor involves meeting with one or two students on a casual basis, usually once a week for an hour.
 Mentors are recruited at the beginning of each trimester.
-These roles are approved for Wellington Plus and VILP.
+These roles are approved for Wellington Plus and WILP.